Brandenburg (ballet): Development

 Brandenburg premiered on January 22, 1997, at the New York State Theater.
 The premiere was on the late New York City Ballet co-founder George Balanchine's birthday, and was part of the first in an annual series on his birthday.
 With Robbins' death in 1998, Brandenburg became his last work.

 Critical reception

-New York Times critic Anna Kisselgoff opined, "Never has Mr. Robbins moved bodies in space with such dazzling speed and density.
+Critic Anna Kisselgoff of The New York Times opined, "Never has Mr. Robbins moved bodies in space with such dazzling speed and density.
 Choreographically, he has outdone himself here."